Draghoyns/FLAIR-1/src/zone_detect/metrics/README.md

 Replace `<path_to_csv>` and `<path_to_ckpt>` with the actual paths.

-If you decided to skip step 1 and don't give a `data` argument, you will follow a step-by-step guide to create the dataset and then run the script.
+If you decided to skip step 1 and don't give a `--data` argument, you will follow a step-by-step guide to create the dataset and then run the script.

 ## Arguments